AnalogStudiosRI/www.blissri.com/src/pages/news/2024/bliss-merch.md

   alt="BlissRI hat mockup"
 />

-Minted and printed by our friends at [Mint Printworks](https://mintprintworks.com), and featuring a flexible fit, [this trucker style hat](https://www.sanmar.com/p/39973_HtrSlvBlk) is a 60/40 cotton/polyester blend on the front and 100% polyester sides and back.
+Minted and printed by our friends at [Mint Printworks](https://mintprintworks.com), and featuring a flexible fit, [this trucker style hat](https://www.sanmar.com/p/39973_HtrSlvBlk) is a 60/40 cotton / polyester blend on the front and 100% polyester sides and back.

 ## Posters

-In addition to hats, we will also have a couple poster options this year.
+In addition to hats, we will also have two poster options this year.

-### Limited Run ($15)
+### "Late Night" Poster ($15)

-This limited run features an exclusive design inspired by the later runtime of this year's event.
+This limited edition run features an exclusive design inspired by the later runtime of this year's event.
+Get yours before they sell out!

 <img
   src="/assets/images/merch/bliss-merch-2024-poster-limited.webp"